TKuypers/cordova-custom-album/README.md

 # Usage

-The functions of this plugin can be executed with the basic **cordova.exec** function
+The functions of this plugin can be executed from within Javascript with the basic **cordova.exec** function

 **Example**
 ```